leonardocrociani/chonkie/DOCS.md

 ## CHONKosophy

 Chonkie truly believes that chunking should be simple to understand, easy to use and performant where it matters.
 It is fundamental to Chonkie's design principles.
 We truly believe that chunking should never be brought into the foreground of your codebase, and should be a primitive that you don't even think about.
 Just like how we don't think about the `for` loop or the `if` statement at the assembly level (sorry assembly devs 🤖).

+### How does Chonkie think about chunking?

+In Chonkie, we think of chunking as a pipeline, not just a single operation.
+Generally, the pipeline looks like this:

+`Input Data -> Chef -> Chunker(s) -> Refinery(s) -> Porter/Handshake`

+The `Chef` is responsible for fetching the data, cleaning it, and preparing it for chunking.
+The `Chunker` is responsible for chunking the data.
+The `Refinery` is responsible for refining the chunks, and the `Porter` and `Handshake` are responsible for the final step of the pipeline, which is to return the chunks in a format that can be used by the user or to upsert into a database.

 ## Chunkers